yasiryagi/helpdesk/testnets/antioch/README.md

 - The `Total Exported Issuance` was: 440615492 tJOY
 - "Lost" tokens: 1827352 tJOY ~ 0.41%

-If some of your tokens were "lost" in the transfer, you can "claim" these until the end September 2020.
+If some of your tokens were "lost" in the transfer, you can "claim" these until the end of April 2021.

 ## Changes
 After the upgrade, all roles, eg. `Validators`, `Storage Providers` and `Curators` were fired from their position.
 The Council that was elected prior to the chain split was set by `sudo` for the first term.